brianhie/scanorama/README.md

 ### Data set download

-All of the data used in our study can be downloaded from http://scanorama.csail.mit.edu/data.tar.gz.
+All of the data used in our study (around 4 GB) can be downloaded from http://scanorama.csail.mit.edu/data.tar.gz.
 Download and unpack this data with the command:

 ```
 wget http://scanorama.csail.mit.edu/data.tar.gz
 tar xvf data.tar.gz
 ```

-A smaller version of the data (including 26 heterogeneous data sets) can be similarly downloaded from http://scanorama.csail.mit.edu/data_light.tar.gz.
+A smaller version of the data (around 720 MB), including 26 heterogeneous data sets, can be similarly downloaded from http://scanorama.csail.mit.edu/data_light.tar.gz.

 ### Data processing